-You can apply to participate in the conservation tender by sending a completed Expression of Interest (EOI) form to the BCT via info@bct.nsw.gov.au or call the us on 1300 992 688.
-The form will be available on the BCT website from 28th September 2020.
+You can apply to participate in the conservation tender by emailing an expression of interest (EOI) form to info@bct.nsw.gov.au or calling us on 1300 992 688.
+The form will be available on the BCT website from 20th September 2021.

-EOI forms must be received by 16th October 2020.
+EOI forms must be received by 8th October 2021.